For current course listings, consult the Registrar’s Schedule of Classes.

 - Dr. Christina Carroll (Main advisor for M.A. thesis, finished M.A. in November 2010)

 - Larisa Stiglich, M.A.
 (Main advisor for M.A. thesis, finished M.A. in April 2014)

 - Kristen Twardowski, M.A.
 (Main advisor for M.A. thesis, finished M.A. in January 2015)

 - Dr. Sarah Summers (Co-advised with Prof. Konrad H. Jarausch, defended her dissertation in April 2012; Lecturer at the Department of History at the University of Guelph in Ontario, Canada)

-- Dr. Friederike Brühöfener (Defended her dissertation in April 2014; Assistant Professor at the Department of History at the University of Texas Rio Grande Valley)
+- Dr. Friederike Brühöfener (Defended her dissertation in April 2014; Associate Professor at the Department of History at the University of Texas Rio Grande Valley)

 - Dr. Brittany Lehman (Co-advised with Prof. Konrad H. Jarausch, defended her dissertation in August 2015; Senior Liaison Librarian for History, Boston College)